Neilerino/TablePlus-Explain-Visualizer/README.md

 5. Generates self-contained HTML with embedded visualization
 6. Displays using TablePlus's HTML viewer

-## Troubleshooting

-### Plugin doesn't appear in menu

-- Make sure you're connected to a **PostgreSQL** database (not MySQL, SQLite, etc.)
-- Try restarting TablePlus
-- Check that the plugin is installed in the correct directory

-### "Invalid Query Type" error

-- The plugin only works with `SELECT`, `INSERT`, `UPDATE`, `DELETE`, and `WITH` queries
-- Remove any existing `EXPLAIN` from your query

-### Visualization appears blank

-- Ensure the query actually executed successfully (Query should appear with EXPLAIN ANALYZE ... in the TablePlus Query console).

 ## Contributing

 Feel free to submit issues or pull requests for: